saschagrunert/git-journal/rfc/0001-commit-msg.md

 A category is used to indicate with one word what has been done in the commit.
 Valid categories are: `[Added]`, `[Changed]`, `[Fixed]`, `[Improved]` and `[Removed]`.
 Rules for categories are:

-- A verb in simple past form
+- A verb always in simple past form
 - Wrapped in square brackets
 - Appear at the beginning of a list item or a paragraph
 - Only once per list item, but multiple times in a commit